Pallet Racking Component Glossary

 - Horizontal supports that run from column to column.
 Pallets that are large enough to span the depth of the rack will sit on two beams - one at the front and one at the back.

-- Used to bridge the gap between two beams on a singe level of racking, pallet rack decking creates a level surface on which to store pallets.
+- Used to bridge the gap between two beams on a single level of racking, pallet rack decking creates a level surface on which to store pallets.
 At ASI, we offer plywood and corrugated steel decking, as well as a variety of styles of wire decking.

 - These are pieces of metal that are bolted on to the columns of two adjacent rows of racks.
 Row spacers are available in a variety of widths.
 In addition to providing a uniform space between each row they have the added benefit of increasing the overall stability of your racking.

 - As the name suggests, these upright pieces of metal are bolted to the floor and surround the base of columns.
-The purpose of column protectors is to prevent your rack from injuring any damage from passing forklifts
+The purpose of column protectors is to prevent your rack from damage from passing forklifts